mattermost/calls-offloader/docs/performance.md

 ### Summary

-The `Small` model is not recommended for live captioning; currently it is too slow to deliver real time captions.
-Base provides better quality captions than Tiny, but Tiny is surprisingly capable.
-However, Tiny struggles with accents, muffled voices, and noise.
+The `Small` model is not recommended for live captioning; currently it is too slow to deliver real time captions. `Base` provides better quality captions than `Tiny`, but `Tiny` is surprisingly capable.
+However, `Tin`y struggles with accents, muffled voices, and noise.
-Base requires at least 2 threads for real time captioning, and works best with 3 or 4 threads.
-Tiny is able to provide real-time captioning with 1 thread, but 2 threads are better.
+`Base` requires at least 2 threads for real time captioning, and works best with 3 or 4 threads. `Tiny` is able to provide real-time captioning with 1 thread, but 2 threads are better.
 We recommend picking a model and thread count based on the number of simultaneous calls expected:
-- 1 call: Base with 4 threads
+- 1 call: `Base` with 4 threads
-- 2 calls: Base with 4 or 3 threads, or Tiny with 3 threads
+- 2 calls: `Base` with 4 or 3 threads, or `Tiny` with 3 threads
-- 3 calls: Tiny with 3 or 2 threads
+- 3 calls: `Tin`y with 3 or 2 threads
-- > 3 calls: Tiny with 2 or 1 threads, and consider horizontally scaling (see [Scalability](#Scalability)).
+- more than 3 calls: `Tiny` with 2 or 1 threads, and consider horizontally scaling (see [Scalability](#Scalability)).

-Note: The c7g.2xlarge performs better than the c7i.2xlarge, and will give breathing room for the recommendations above.
+Note: The `c7g.2xlarge` performs better than the `c6i.2xlarge`, and will give breathing room for the recommendations above.

 ## Scalability